15. DOG ENDS

 J V Fockinbridge was quick to extol the virtues of his construct again.

 ‘Put it this way,’ he said with the conviction of a man of the cloth, ‘if God in his infinite wisdom ever decides to wallop us with flooding of Biblical proportions ever again, everyone will be forsaking their own conventional church and heading towards mine.
-Because it’s the only one that bloody floats.’
+Because it’s the only one that will bloody float.’

 Leave a comment